thetrippp/CSGO-2-Responsive-Smokes-Test/README.md

 - Smoke disappears if object enters volume, then regenerates(wip).

 To add:
-- Smoke does not wrap around objects that are farther than a threshold from the center.
+- Smoke wrapping around objects that are farther than a threshold from the center.
 - Smoke forms non-spherical shapes.

 # Smoke Grenade.